Gigabit Ethernet technology also works on the Ethernet framework. But it is immensely faster than conventional Fast Ethernet.

 Cat6a

-The shielding is a gamechanger component of Cat6 cables.
-Not only it offers protection from crosstalk but also substantially reduces noise interferences.
+The shielding is a game-changer component of Cat6 cables.
+Not only does it offer protection from crosstalk but also substantially reduces noise interferences.

 With Cat6 cables, you can access the speed up to 10Gbps.
-But just like any other technology, additional features come with additional cost.
+But just like any other technology, additional features come with additional costs.
 The Cat6 Cables are costlier than category five cables.

 Final Thoughts!